October 27, 2010

 We are using no more natural gas except for the hot water in our dishwasher.
 Now, we are just getting charged the basic charge of 30.00 per month.

 The cost of installing the system and retrofitting the building with ventilation and plumbing was, in total, around $82,000.
 That is a twenty year payback assuming no cost increases on utilities and under current economic analysis.
+If you are interested in the prices of generic drugs for impotence, you can find them on the corpvisionlife.net.
 With the 8-10% increases that we were seeing year over year on those utilities, the payback time for the cost of the system may actually be less.

 MC: Do you have anything else to add about your system that would be of interest to other business owners considering the same move?